great tastes. great stories.

 4. Add them to the onion frying pan, along with half of the chopped coriander and the crushed garlic.
 Move the ingredients around for 2 minutes so that nothing catches on the bottom of the pan.
 You may need to add a tablespoon more oil to allow this to happen.

 5. Check the lentils, they should retain a bit but will have absorbed some water.
-Add the crushed tagliatelle to the lentil pan.
+This is the time to add the broken tagliatelle to the lentil pan.
 It will need to cook for around 8 minutes, check the packet for timing.

 6. Towards the end of the pasta cooking, add the onion, garlic, coriander and cumin mixture to the lentils.
 Reduce the heat and leave to simmer for 5 minutes to infuse.

-7. To serve, scatter the remaining chopped coriander and a squeeze of lemon if required.
+7. To serve, scatter the remaining chopped coriander and a squeeze of lemon.

 notify me when this item is back in stock We will inform you when the product is back in stock.
 Please leave your email address below.